WouterK12/High-Score-API/README.md

 Now that you have an encrypted high score and a `vectorBase64`, you can POST the `cipherText` to `/api/highscores/{projectName}`.

-Add an extra header called `AES-Operation` with the value of `vectorBase64`.
+Add an extra header called `AES-Vector` with the value of `vectorBase64`.
 The API uses this to decrypt the body of the request.

 ### Done!